madmike200590/asp-guide/tutorial.md

 ## The Basics

 This chapter will cover the basics of understanding and writing ASP programs.
 You'll learn about the basic building blocks of a program, how to put them together, and what the results mean.
-Let's start with a small example dealing where we write a simple knowledge base that helps us decide what we can cook with a given set of stores.
+Let's start with a small example where we write a simple knowledge base that helps us decide what we can cook with a given set of stores.

 Consider the program [cooking.asp](examples/cooking.asp):
 ```